Chart Color Schemes

 Central Highlands - West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Central Highlands - West, as per the latest Census evaluation, 93.4% of dwellings were houses, with the remaining 6.6% comprising semi-detached homes, apartments, and other dwelling types.
-This is in contrast to Non-Metro Qld's composition of 86.6% houses and 13.4% other dwellings.
-Home ownership in Central Highlands - West stood at 45.5%, with mortgaged properties making up 24.2% and rented dwellings accounting for 30.3%.
-The median monthly mortgage repayment in the area was $1,300, lower than Non-Metro Qld's average of $1,500.
-The median weekly rent figure was recorded at $120, compared to Non-Metro Qld's $250.
-Nationally, Central Highlands - West's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Central Highlands - West, evaluated at the latest Census, 93.4% of dwellings were houses, with the remaining 6.6% being semi-detached, apartments, or other types.
+This compares to Non-Metro Qld's 86.6% houses and 13.4% other dwellings.
+Home ownership in Central Highlands - West was 45.5%, with mortgaged dwellings at 24.2% and rented ones at 30.3%.
+The median monthly mortgage repayment was $1,300, below Non-Metro Qld's average of $1,500.
+Weekly rent in the area was $120, compared to Non-Metro Qld's $250.
+Nationally, Central Highlands - West's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing